ossdhaval/mysite/source/while-coding/maven-notes.md

 ### How to find where your .m2 and settings.xmls are which are being used by maven from commandline :

-just fire `mvn -X` command.
+Remember that settings.xml does not get created by default. just fire `mvn -X` command.
 This will trigger a build which will probably fail, but it'll also print all the information on console like below :

 ```